raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 #### 3.2.4 Try running your clipping workflow

 You now have a simple workflow that takes two inputs and returns one output.
 Let's try to run that: press the green arrow (or F5 on your keyboard).
-A new pop up windows appears, with three parameters for you to fill: what layer should you use as your `Great Britain Pop Density Raster Grid`, and which one as your `London LSOA`, and do you want to save your output on your computer? (for now just save as temporary file / scratch layer)
+A new pop up windows appears, with three parameters for you to fill: what layer should you use as your `Great Britain Pop Density Raster Grid`, and which one as your `London LSOA`, and do you want to save your output on your computer? (for now it's ok to just save as temporary file / scratch layer, because we are testing the outputs of that step in our model)

 <img src="../../../../docs/assets/images/adv5-10.png" width="800">